Data Privacy & Protection Policy

 4. HOW INFORMATION IS COLLECTED

 4.1.
 Most information will be collected in association with an individual’s use of our services, an enquiry about our services, the use of our website or generally dealing with us.
-However we may also receive Personal Information from sources such as staff, recruitment agencies and our business partners.
+However we may also receive Customer Information from sources such as staff, recruitment agencies and our business partners.
 In particular, information is likely to be collected as follows:

 (b) Supply: When an individual supplies us with goods or services;

-(c) Contact: When an individual contacts us in any way; and/or
+(c) Contact: When an individual contacts us in any way;

-(d) Access: When an individual accesses us through the internet we may collect information using cookies (if relevant – an individual can adjust their browser’s setting to accept or reject cookies), APIs or analytical services;
+(d) Access: When an individual accesses us through the internet we may collect information using cookies (if relevant – an individual can adjust their browser’s setting to accept or reject cookies), APIs or analytical services; and/or

 4.2.
-As there are many circumstances in which we may collect information both electronically and physically, we will endeavour to ensure that an individual is always aware of when their Personal Information is being collected.
+As there are many circumstances in which we may collect information both electronically and physically, we will endeavour to ensure that an individual is always aware of when their Customer Information is being collected.

 4.3.
-Where we obtain Personal Information without an individual’s knowledge (such as by accidental acquisition from a client) we will either delete/destroy the information, or inform the individual that we hold such information, in accordance with the Australian Privacy Principles.
+Where we obtain Customer Information without an individual’s knowledge (such as by accidental acquisition from a client) we will either delete/destroy the information, or inform the individual that we hold such information, in accordance with the Australian Privacy Principles.

 5.1.
-In general, the primary principle is that we will not use any Personal Information other than for the purpose for which it was collected other than with the individual’s permission.
+In general, the primary principle is that we will not use any Customer Information other than for the purpose for which it was collected other than with the individual’s permission.
 The purpose of collection is determined by the circumstances in which the information was collected and/or submitted.

 5.6.
 Information is used to enable us to operate our business, especially as it relates to an individual.
 This may include: